nullpayload/Packer_Terraform/README.md

    Creates a Proxmox VM Template based on Ubuntu 22.04.4 named template-docker, with a tag of 'template'
    ISO lives in a Proxmox storage location named 'local'.
-   VM boots to ISO, runs cloud-init, Subiquity for local disk paritioning, user Ubuntu and pass created, proxmox agent install, sets hostname, adds ubuntu user to wheel.
+   VM boots to ISO, cloud-init and Subiquity for local disk paritioning, user Ubuntu and pass created, proxmox agent install, sets hostname, adds ubuntu user to wheel.
    After rebooting, shell provisioner runs (/scripts/install_docker.sh) to run apt update and upgrade, add docker repo to apt list, install docker, add docker group, set docker to run at startup.
    VM is then shutdown, and converted to a template.